pagkly/Zed/Investopedia4/XOF (West African CFA Franc) Definition.md

 Several countries belonging to the West African Economic and Monetary Union (UEMOA) were French colonies using the French West African franc, including the Ivory Coast, Dahomey, French Sudan, Mauritania, Niger, Senegal, Togo and Upper Volta.
 As those colonies gained independence, they continued to use the CFA France for their currency.

-Mali, also known as French Sudan, was the only independent colony to create a national currency in 1961.
+Mali, also known as French Sudan, was the only independent colony to create a [[National Currency|national currency]] in 1961.
 However, by 1984, Mali returned to use the CFA franc, with an exchange of 1 CFA France to 2 Malian francs.
 The CFA pegs to the euro.

 Creation of the CFA franc was in 1945, following the end of the Second World War.
 Previously, French colonies had their currencies pegged to the French franc.
 However, changes made by the signing of the [Bretton Woods Agreement](https://www.investopedia.com/terms/b/brettonwoodsagreement.asp), ratified in 1945, pegged the French franc to the dollar, which devalued the [French Franc](https://www.investopedia.com/terms/f/franc-f.asp).
 France created the new currency to avoid devaluing the money in its colonies.